TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Conditions.rst

 - Do I feel lucky today?

 Of these examples admittedly the first few are the most realistic.
-In fact they are readily available in the context of TypoScript Templates.
-But a condition can theoretically evaluate any circumstance and return either TRUE or FALSE which subsequently means the parsing of the TypoScript code that follows.
+In fact they are readily available in the context of `TypoScript`:pn:
+Templates.
+But a condition can theoretically evaluate any circumstance and return either TRUE or FALSE which subsequently means the parsing of the `TypoScript`:pn: code that follows.

 .. seealso::